Cloud-Foundations/Dominator/cmd/installer/README.md

                     be logged but no other action will be taken
 - **generate-random**: generate pseudo-random data (NOT cryptographically secure) and write to standard output
+- **kexec-image**: kexec into the kernel and initrd in the specified installer image.
+If the `-tftpServerHostname` is specified it will override what the installer may receive from the DHCP server
 - **list-images**: list the images available on the imageserver
 - **load-configuration-from-tftp**: load the configuration files from the TFTP server specified by